 In 2008 the School unveiled a new visual identity.
 In addition to creating an updated look for its logo and seal, the School streamlined its formal name to King Low Heywood Thomas and started referring to the School as King.
 In 2016, the School announced it will complete its brand refresh and shorten its name to King School.
 Its nickname will remain as King.
-The School will continue to distinguish itself by showcasing the deeply rooted, defining elements of the School, which stem from each of the founding institutions, and which enable its PreK-Grade 12 students to thrive: exceptional Faculty, personalized approach to teaching and learning, academic excellence, and a culture of integrity, kindness, perseverance, and respect.
+The School will continue to distinguish itself by showcasing the deeply rooted, defining elements of the School, which stem from each of the founding institutions, and which enable its PreK-Grade 12 students to thrive: exceptional Faculty, student-centered approach to teaching and learning, academic excellence, and a culture of integrity, kindness, perseverance, and respect.

 To celebrate King's sesquicentennial anniversary, King School released a hardcover book outlining King's unique history as the convergence of three distinct independent schools.
 The book, dedicated to the thousands of students, exceptional faculty, generous donors and board members who have graced our hallways over the past 150 years, highlights King's commitment to academic excellence.
 If you would like more information about obtaining a copy, please contact Lauren Fredette, Director of Development.